mercyplaisir/tradeapp/README.md

-BINANCE TRADING ALGORITHM

-it's a algorithm that trade automatically cryptocurrency for you using a confident strategy
+BINANCE TRADING ALGORITHM it 's a algorithm that trade automatically cryptocurrency for you using a confident strategy

 Execute this line to install all libraries

-pip install python-binance,btalib,pandas,numpy
+pip install python-binance,btalib,pandas,numpy,mysql-connector,websocket